dbdesign-students-spring2024/4-sql-crud-VideoStorms/README.md

 .import /Users/raresgrecu/Documents/School/Database_Design/4-sql-crud-VideoStorms/data/posts.csv posts
 ```

 ## The SQL queries that solve each of the tasks you were asked to do.
 Make it clear which task each query is intended to solve - include the task number and text on the line above the SQL code solution.
+(Restaurants)

 ### Task 1 Find all cheap restaurants in a particular neighborhood (pick any neighborhood as an example).